Agriculture Stewardship Package

 - delivering a meta-standard for agriculture sustainability, including considering any legal, privacy or other (e.g. tax) implications in delivering the meta-standard or for industry / farmers to adopt the meta-standard

-- working with agriculture-related organisations, such as rural research and development corporations, industry and private / not-for-profit companies, to incorporate and verify existing standards and schemes into and under a harmonised meta-standard
+- working with agriculture-related organisations, such as rural research and development corporations, industry and private / not-for-profit companies, to verify current standards and incorporate them within a meta-standard

-- determining data and information needs to underpin the meta-standard’s success, including considering and addressing any gaps where applicable
+- identifying data needed to underpin the meta-standard, and addressing any gaps

-- considering market opportunities, and how the meta-standard could inform market-based decisions (e.g. the consumer at the supermarket shelf, trade opportunities, financing, etc) to ensure the meta-standard can deliver positive outcomes for farmers (e.g. premiums, increased market access, favourable interest rates, etc)
+- considering market opportunities, and how the meta-standard could be used by domestic consumers, export markets or financial institutions to deliver positive outcomes for farmers (price premiums, increased market access, favourable interest rates)

 - engage with farmers, the broader industry and other relevant stakeholders on the costs and benefits of participation.